BetyDobre/Introduction-to-Robotics-course/Matrix Game/README.md

   At the end of the game, you'll be able to see if you made it to a highscore.
 In case of that, your name and highscore will be saved for all to see them.

-  In the game menu, which you scroll through with the joystick, you are able to enter your name, to see the last saved highscore, to see some info about the game(such as the name of the creator and his Github link, the game name etc.) and of course, you press "Play" to start the game.
+  In the game menu, which you scroll through with the joystick, you are able to enter your name, to set the starting level of the game(the difficulty), to see the last saved highscore, to see some info about the game(such as the name of the creator and his Github link, the game name etc.) and of course, you press "Play" to start the game.
 After finishing the game, you can see your score, the level you reached and press "Play again" to restart the game.

   This game can be found in arcades and here is a example of it: https://www.youtube.com/watch?v=43UP6-Bc-FA
 ### Hardware required